Suggested Yardsharing Questions

-- Who will care for the garden when the gardner is away and what happens if the garden is neglected?
+Who will care for the garden when the gardener is away and what happens if the garden is neglected?

 In addition to these questions, you may wish to ask if there are any other comments or questions that either or you missed.

 Note that the above information does not serve as legal advice.
 This information is merely provided "as-is" for consideration by interested parties.